PennockTech/fingerd/examples/FreeBSD.md

 per-Jail network stacks, this would be improved even further.

 ### Improvements to consider

-Don't start as root and drop privs, but bind to port 1079 and let a packet-filter or load-balancer redirect traffic.

 Add support for `jail_attach(2)` logic to fingerd, to let it self-jail, such that _nothing_ inside the jail needs to be mounted executable.